 Executive Directors' remuneration is established within an approved framework by the Board's Remuneration Committee, to whom this task has been entrusted.
-The total remuneration of Executive Directors for the year ended 31 March 2022 was Rs.
-4,650,000 (2021 - Rs.
-3,630,000), which includes the value of perquisites granted to them as part of their terms of service.
-The total remuneration of non-executive Directors for the year ended 31 March 2022 was Rs.
-1,400,000 (2021 - Rs.
-1,280,000) determined according to scales of payment decided upon by the Board.
+The total remuneration of Executive Directors for the year ended 31 March 2023 -LKR.
+4,995,000 was (2022 - LKR.
+4,650,000), which includes the value of perguisites granted to them as part of their terms of service.
+The total remuneration of non-executive Directors for the year ended 31 March 2023 - LKR.
+1,860,000 was (2022 - LKR.
+1,400,000) determined according to scales of payment decided upon by the Board.
 The Board is satisfied that the payment of this remuneration is fair to the Company.